 (NB.
-Academies MUST ensure their arrangements for the school day comply with paragraph 31 in Working together to improve school attendance (publishing.service.gov.uk)
+Academies MUST ensure their arrangements for the school day comply with paragraph 31 in Working together to improve school attendance)

-8.1.
+- 8.1.
 The school day starts at 8.35am and we expect your child to be in class at that time.
-They should be in their tutor room for registration or assembly hall at this time.
+They should be in their tutor room for registration or assembly hall at this time. - 8.2.

-- 8.2.
 Late arrival before registers close - 8.3.
 Registers are marked by 8.40.am and 2.15.pm and your child will receive a 'late' mark if they are not in by that time. - 8.4.
 Late arrival after registers close - 8.5.
 At 9.05 am and 2.40 pm the registers will be closed.
-This will be no longer than 30 minutes after the start of the academy day. - 8.6.
+This will be no longer than 30 minutes after the start of the academy day.

+- 8.6.
 If your child arrives after that time, they will receive an unauthorised absence mark that shows them to be on site but not counted as a present for statistical / legal purposes. - 8.7.
-Children arriving late to the academy should report to student services where...a member of the student services team will provide them with a slip.
-The child should then give this to the class teacher to confirm they have been registered at the academy.
+Children arriving late to the academy should report to student services where...a member of the student services team will record their signing in and record the reason.
+This may then be followed up with a call to parents or carers. e school day starts at 8.35am and we expect your child to be in class at that time.
+They should be in their tutor room for registration or assembly hall at this time.